+The property, given an authentication code/protected checksum, that tampering with both the data and checksum, so as to introduce changes while seemingly preserving integrity, are still detected.
 "A signature should identify what is signed, making it impracticable to falsify or alter either the signed matter or the signature without detection."
-[Digital Signature Guidelines, ABA]
+[Digital Signature Guidelines, ABA].
 Authentication, Signer

+The property of the identity of the signer is as claimed.
 "A signature should indicate who signed a document, message or record, and should be difficult for another person to produce without authorization."
-[Digital Signature Guidelines, ABA]
+[Digital Signature Guidelines, ABA] Note, signer authentication is an application decision (e.g., does the signing key actually correspond to a specific identity) that is supported by, but out of the scope of, this specification.